hypergoal/hypergoal_prototype/sample/README.md

 ## Overview
 The samples here represent an event booking use case.
 The client in this case is trying to book to attend RESTFest.

+## Usage of JSON-LD
+JSON-LD is used within to attach semantic meaning to each of the elements.
+The JSON-LD docs themselves do not exist yet and the references are purely for illustration.

 ## Files

 * goal.json - The goal the client is trying to achieve.
 This is sent to a goal agent who responsibility is to guide the client.